 |Luminosity||Emit light||Do not emit light of their own|

 |Temperature||Are the hottest objects in their system||Always colder than their local star|

 Here’s the same table in pretty image format:

 How are planets and stars similar to each other

-It might also be worth to define the things that are similar between both types of objects.
+It might also be worth defining the things that are similar between both types of objects.

 - Held together by gravity.
 Their own gravity is what allows for stars and planets to be “held together” and keep their shape

 - Spherical shape.
 Both planets and stars have spherical shapes